-RJI is a 30,000-square-foot facility that offers a lab and testing center, a high-definition television studio, technology-rich meeting rooms including an 80-seat forum, a journalism library with the largest academic collection of journalism-related materials in the world, and several other resources to explore the future of journalism and all of its diverse specialties.
+RJI is a 30,000-square-foot facility that offers versatile work spaces, a high-definition television studio, technology-rich meeting rooms including an 80-seat forum, a journalism library with the largest academic collection of journalism-related materials in the world, and several other resources to explore the future of journalism and all of its diverse specialties.

 Frank Lee Martin Journalism Library

 Housing the largest academic collection of journalism-related materials in the world, the library provides the most technologically advanced tools, experiential and collaborative space (physical and virtual) of any academic library operating today.

 More than 20 professional staff members including experts in the areas of communication and marketing, event planning, video production, media, emerging technologies and advanced research.

 The world’s first school of journalism, it is home to the largest faculty of any journalism school in the nation.
 The 86 professors including 5 Pulitzer Prize recipients span convergence journalism, print and digital news, radio-television journalism, magazine journalism, photojournalism and strategic communication.

 The Missouri School of Journalism operates the nation’s only university-owned network-affiliated television newsroom, a local community newspaper, an NPR station, an entertainment magazine and additional digital and international media outlets available to test and apply innovation.
 They now exist as a collaborative newsroom space called the One Newsroom, which includes KOMU-TV 8 NBC affiliate, Columbia Missourian, Vox Magazine, KBIA-FM and Missouri Business Alert.

 Columbia is home to three institutions of higher education including the University of Missouri, Stephens College and Columbia College.
 Often ranked high for its business atmosphere, it is known for focusing on economic development.